 The Santa Cruz County Youth Symphony (SCCYS) began in 1965 as a summer music program and officially became a youth orchestra in 1966.
-The Youth Symphony serves young musicians of Santa Cruz County and the surrounding communities, providing the area’s only training orchestra of pre-professional caliber.
-Under the direction of Nathaniel Berman, the symphony performs a variety of music from the classical symphonic repertoire in original scores.
-The Youth Symphony consistently achieves high standards of musical excellence while providing an educational and entertaining experience for performers and audiences alike.
+The Youth Symphony serves young musicians of Santa Cruz County (pop.
+275,000), providing the area’s only training orchestra of pre-professional caliber.
+Under the direction of Nathaniel Berman, the Youth Symphony performs a variety of music from the classical symphonic repertoire in original scores, as well as modern classical music, including pieces commissioned expressly for the orchestra.
+The Youth Symphony consistently achieves high standards of musical excellence, while providing an educational and entertaining experience for performers and audiences alike.

-To cultivate musical excellence, love for classical and instrumental music, and a spirit of collaboration among young musicians throughout Santa Cruz County.
+To cultivate musical excellence, a love of classical music, and a spirit of collaboration among young musicians throughout Santa Cruz County; to introduce young people from all socio-economic and cultural backgrounds to the joys of orchestral and chamber music.

 Our values include: